misbahulhoq/L2-A1/README.md

 };
 ```

-### interface can only be used to define the shape of objects
+### interface can only be used to define the shape of non primitive data types.

 ```ts
 // valid